 I am done with the notion that beauty is pain.
-I’ve worn barefoot shoes to weddings, funerals, cocktail parties, the theater, and every single dressy event I’ve attended for the last 8 years.
+I’ve worn flat, wide toe box shoes to weddings, funerals, cocktail parties, the theater, and every single dressy event I’ve attended for the last 10 years.
 Not once did I look or feel out of place next to the other guests.
 In fact, my shoes were frequently the envy of others because I wasn’t stumbling around or hurting.
-I believe you too can be both comfortable and elegant, and that we can push the boundaries of what’s sexy beyond high heels.

 Yes, Women’s Wedding Shoes Can be Comfortable!

-What better way to enjoy a meaningful occasion than in shoes that let you move freely?
-I fully believe that confidence is the sexiest thing a woman can wear.
-So get out there on the dance floor and flaunt those healthy feet!
+What better way to enjoy a meaningful occasion than in shoes that let you feel good and move freely?
+I fully believe that confidence is the sexiest thing a woman can wear, so let’s turn this societal norm on its head!

-And if you’d like to have the foot shape but but with more cushion or support, you can play around with insoles to modify the options here to your needs.
+And if you’d like to have the foot shape but want more cushion or support, you can play around with insoles to modify the options here to your needs.

 Looking for fancy barefoot dress shoes for other members of the family or other dressy occasions?
 See my other articles here: